Seasonal Deer Food Sources & Mineral Schedule

 Best Mineral Supplement/Attractant for Fall

 The need and desire for minerals dives in the fall.
 Deer aren’t growing, does aren’t nursing or pregnant, and bucks are abandoning food sources to chase receptive does during the rut.
 Not to mention, whitetails typically have an abundant store of preferable mast to munch on.
-An attractant will definitely be needed to lure deer into sites during fall hunting months.

 Winter